MattJeanes/WAC-Community-6/README.md

 In this pack you will find:

 • Mil Mi-17 Hip
-• McDonnell Douglas F-4
+• McDonnell Douglas F-4 Phantom II
-• General Dynamics F-16
+• General Dynamics F-16 Fighting Falcon